MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-lakehouse.md

    ![A screenshot of the stream and lakehouse destination in Edit mode with the Publish button highlighted.](media/add-destination-lakehouse/edit-mode.png)

-The lakehouse destination appears on the canvas in **Live view**, with a spinning status indicator.
-The system takes a few minutes to change the status to **Streaming**.

 Once you complete these steps, the lakehouse destination is available for visualization in **Live view**.

-A table optimization shortcut is available inside the lakehouse destination.
-This solution launches an Apache Spark job within a Notebook, which consolidates the small streaming files within the target lakehouse table.
+In the **Details** pane, you can select the **Optimize table in notebook** shortcut to launch an Apache Spark job within a Notebook, which consolidates the small streaming files within the target lakehouse table.

 ![A screenshot of the lakehouse destination and the table optimization button in Live view.](media/add-destination-lakehouse/live-view.png)